n8cha/n8cha.github.io/_posts/2019-05-22-the-perfect-pen.md

 next to signature lines.

-In the midst of all this misguided multiplicity, however, there stands one pen to redeem pen-kind--a writing instrument with dignity, purpose, character.
+In the midst of all this misguided multiplicity, however, there stands one pen to redeem pen-kind --- a writing instrument with dignity, purpose, character.
 A ballpoint beauty with soul, designed with the writer in mind: the Pilot G2.
 ![pilot-g2](/assets/images/pilot-g2.png){:class="img-responsive"}